opensafely-core/ehrql/docs/patient-event-tables-explanation.md

 when combining "many rows per patient" data to ensure a meaningful result is produced.

-For now, it is sufficient to know that Data Builder checks your ehrQL dataset definition for you, before a query is submitted to any data backend.
+For now, it is sufficient to know that ehrQL checks your ehrQL dataset definition for you, before a query is submitted to any data backend.
 You will get an explicit error if you try to combine frames and series